 Looking up a professional license can reveal a lot about someone, including the license type and issuing authority, license status, issue and expiration dates, jurisdiction, and more.

 When an agency issues a professional license, they assign a unique identifier called a professional license number.
 These numbers make them easy to find when searching.
-You can enter a professional license number in InfoTracer’s search box and find out all about a person, including related public records, social media, and web data.
+You can enter a professional license number in InfoTracer’s search box and find out all about a person, including related public records, social media, and web data when available.

 Professional licenses ensure that the practitioner is well educated and fully qualified to do the job.
 For example, in real estate, to ensure the quality of service, a real estate professional must have a license to legally help buyers and sellers within their chosen jurisdiction.